CSCfi/csc-user-guide/docs/data/Allas/using_allas/common_use_cases.md

 ## Static web content

-A common way to use the object storage is storing static web content, such as images, videos, audio, pdfs or other downloadable content, and adding links to it on a web page, which can run either inside Allas or somewhere else.
-[An example](https://a3s.fi/my_fishbucket/my_fish)
+A common way to use the object storage is storing static web content, such as images, videos, audio, pdfs or other downloadable content, and adding links to it on a web page, which can run either inside Allas or somewhere else, [like this example](https://a3s.fi/my_fishbucket/my_fish).

-Uploading data to Allas can be done with any of the following clients: [web client](./web_client.md#upload-an-object), [a-commands](./a_commands.md#a-put-uploads-data-to-allas),[rclone](./rclone.md#create-buckets-and-upload-objects) [Swift](./swift_client.md#create-buckets-and-upload-objects) or [S3](./s3_client.md#create-buckets-and-upload-objects).
+Uploading data to Allas can be done with any of the following clients: [web client](./web_client.md#upload-an-object), [a-commands](./a_commands.md#a-put-uploads-data-to-allas),[rclone](./rclone.md#create-buckets-and-upload-objects), [Swift](./swift_client.md#create-buckets-and-upload-objects) or [S3](./s3_client.md#create-buckets-and-upload-objects).

 ## Storing data for distributed use